 How It Can Save You Money: A good hammer makes it possible to buy inexpensive furniture that’s ready-to-assemble, rather than springing for pricier pieces in their finished form.
 It also saves you money on home improvement projects.
-Even if you have to hire a contractor for most of the work, you can do your own demolition with your trusty hammer.
+Even if you decide to hire a contractor from Handy.com for most of the work, you can do your own demolition with your trusty hammer.
 Hammers even come in handy for jobs that aren’t home-related, such as adding new heel tips to shoes.

 Uses: A number of things in your home are attached with screws.
 They hold together furniture and lamps and connect cabinet doors, outlet covers, and doorknobs.
 So anytime you need to fix any of these things, you’ll need a screwdriver to remove the screws and put them back again.
 Experts say this is the one tool in your toolbox you’ll reach for most often.

 What to Buy: There are two basic types of screws: flat-head, with a single slot in the top, and Philips, with a small cross in the middle.
 To handle each type, you need both a Philips and a flat-head screwdriver.
 Ideally, you should have several of each so that you can deal with screws of different sizes.
 You can get a basic screwdriver set, with a variety of sizes and types, for $10 to $15.
-Stanley’s 10-piece screwdriver set is a great deal.
+Craftsman’s 8-piece screwdriver set is a great deal.